MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

 ## Pivot

 Pivot mode is similar to Excel’s pivot table.
 Pivot mode allows you to turn column values into columns.
 For example, you can pivot on the `State` column to make columns for "Florida", "Missouri", "Alabama", and so on.
+To create a pivot table, follow these steps:

 1. On the right side of the results grid, select **Columns** to see the table tool panel.
 At the top of the panel, select **Pivot Mode**.